Evolving Your Data Management Strategy Beyond Data Warehousing

 Cloud technologies enable choice.
 Some companies prefer to stream data into cloud-based delta lakes while maintaining their existing data warehouse; that way, they can take advantage of new technologies from companies like Synapse while maintaining their existing applications.
 Others would prefer to get rid of their in-house data center all together.

-For more information on SQDR and our delta lakes integration, contact us.
+For more information on Stelo and our delta lakes integration, contact us.